 Get Help Now and Begin to Put Your DUI Behind You

-At the Florida House Experience, we’re committed to helping people get the support and care they need to recover.
+At FHE Health, we’re committed to helping people get the support and care they need to recover.
 This starts with enrolling in an inpatient or outpatient treatment program.
 Meet with our team to discuss your situation.
 Find out how much support you can get for your DUI as well as for your future.
 Contact our team today.